awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-control-cross-account-lambda-auth-and-integration.md

-# Control Cross\-Account Access to Your API<a name="apigateway-control-cross-account-lambda-auth-and-integration"></a>
+# Control cross\-account access to your API<a name="apigateway-control-cross-account-lambda-auth-and-integration"></a>

 You can manage access to your APIs by creating IAM permission policies to control who can or cannot create, update, deploy, view, or delete API entities\.
 A policy is attached to an IAM user representing your user, to an IAM group containing the user, or to an IAM role assumed by the user\.